ethersphere/bee/CODINGSTYLE.md

 </td></tr>
 </tbody></table>

-There are cases where using the zero value makes sense, for example when the zero value case is the desirable default behavior.
+*Note:* There are cases where using the zero value makes sense, for example when the zero value case is the desirable default behavior.

 ```go
 type LogOutput int